SugarcubeGames/splunkmd/0_DistributedEnvironmentSetup.md

 /opt/splunk/bin/splunk reload deploy-server
 ```

-Once this is reloaded, the clients should show up in **Settings > Forwarder Management**, as should the three server classes and org_all_forwarder_outputs app.
+Once this is reloaded, the clients should show up in **Settings > Forwarder Management**, as should the three server classes and org_cluster_forwarder_outputs app.
 If they do, then the app should be distributed immediately.

 > **NOTE**: Be sure to rename the app in the serverclass.conf file to match the name of your version of the app.

-#### 8. Verify that the DP has received the org_all_forwarder_outputs app
+#### 8. Verify that the DP has received the org_cluster_forwarder_outputs app

 > Instance: DP/MC/LM